This is some text inside of a div block.

 For most nonprofits, fundraising campaigns are the cornerstone of success.
 But setting a fundraising goal isn’t enough—without tracking the success of your fundraising efforts in real time, it might be difficult to keep supporters engaged and invested in your cause.

-But how do you know if your fundraising goal tracker is the right fit?
+But how do you know which fundraising tracker idea is the right fit?
 Ask yourself the following questions:

 • Are your objectives clear? 🔎

-• Can you regularly update your goal tracker? ✍️
+• Can you update your tracker regularly? ✍️

 If you’ve answered yes to these questions, you’re on the right track.
 Looking for a little more inspiration?
-Check out these tried-and-tested goal tracker ideas to maximize your fundraiser.
+Explore these tried-and-tested goal tracker ideas to maximize your fundraiser.

 1. Use a fundraising thermometer 🌡️